achillesn/smart-cedar/_posts/Songs/2020-07-01-the-mystery.md

 __The Mystery*__ _(lyrics)_

 We live in years of darkness
-Full of violence
+full of violence
-And praise for the past
+and praise for the past
-Uncertainty for tomorrow
+uncertainty for tomorrow
-While nature
+while nature
 screams in despair.

 Now is losing power
-And disappears
+and disappears
-Sleeping in the arms of sadness
+sleeping in the arms of sadness
 Knowing
-Not to pay attention
+not to pay attention
-To moments past
+to moments past
 Torturing the collective unconscious
-With ideas
+with ideas
-With no reason for existence
+with no reason for existence.
 But they reason.

 When I was a child
 I remember
-Thoughts did not torture me at all
+thoughts did not torture me at all
 There was nature
 There was light
-And I was a little god.
+and I was a little god.

 Look there far off
 Everything is gone